cyniclimbu/rootShell/README.md

 What is rootShell?
 =========
 rootShell is a program written completely in Ruby which is very similar to command prompt.
 All you do is type commands.
-The difference is, there will be commands cmd does not have.

 What's happening currently?
 =========